bigskysoftware/intercooler-js/www/_posts/2017-6-22-five-reasons-to-consider-the-server-side.md

 to it.

-Fortunately there is a [good, solid way to implement smooth, modern UIs](/) that stays true to the original description of REST and, in fact, expands your ability to work with a lot of aspects of it (e.g. HTTP method support)  By using the server side for your application logic and HTML for your UI API network transport, you can implement REST and HATEOAS without even really thinking about it, and enjoy all the benefits described in Roy Fielding's dissertation.
+Fortunately there is a [good, solid way to implement smooth, modern UIs](/) that stays true to the original description of REST and, in fact, expands your ability to work with a lot of aspects of it (e.g. HTTP method support).
+By using the server side for your application logic and HTML for your UI API network transport, you can implement REST and HATEOAS without even really thinking about it, and enjoy all the benefits described in Roy Fielding's dissertation.